 Perhaps the best way to experience the central historical is just to explore it on foot, strolling around the beautiful ancient squares, visiting palaces, museums, and fountains as you come across them, and stopping for a coffee in one of the scores of little restaurants and cafes around the area.

-Within easy walking distance from Piazza Navona, you will find the center of ancient Rome, Campo de’Fiori.
+Another lively nightlife area of the historic center is the center of ancient Rome called Campo de’Fiori.
 Literally means field of flowers, this is a square with a daily outdoor market for vegetables, fruits, flowers, and even souvenirs.
 There is statue of philosopher Giordano Bruno in the middle of the piazza who was burned here in the 17th century.

 Nearby, the Jewish Ghetto is where you can enjoy the best of Italian and kosher food.
 The Ghetto was home to a very important Jewish community, built in 1555 in the Rione Sant’Angelo.
 You can find Teatro Marcello, Great Synagogue, Jewish Museum of Rome, La Bocca della Verità, and Turtle Fountain.

-The Historic center is also famous for its beautiful narrow cobbled streets, Via Giulia is one of the charming streets in Rome.
-This 1km long road was designed in the 1500s by Bramante to ease access to the Vatican.
-This quiet street is lined with elegant palazzos, churches, embassies, and the interesting Farnese Arch, which was designed by Michaelangelo.
+The Historic center is also famous for its beautiful narrow cobbled streets, Via Giulia is one of the city’s most charming streets.
+Designed in the 1500s by Bramante to ease access to the Vatican, today Via Giulia is lined with elegant palazzos, embassies, and the Michaelangelo’s Farnese Arch.

-Best places to stay in Rome in the Historic Centre:
+Best places to stay in Rome Historic Centre for first-timers:

 luxury ($$$): The Pantheon Iconic Rome Hotel, Autograph Collection This 5-star hotel is located few steps from Pantheon and Piazza Navona.
 You can enjoy a meal at on-site Michelin- starred restaurant and drink at The Divinity Terrace Lounge Bar with views of Rome’s rooftops.

-mid-range ($$): Little Queen Pantheon This guesthouse is located right in the heart of Rome.
+mid-range ($$): Little Queen Pantheon This guesthouse is located right in a safe area in the heart of Rome.
 It offers air-conditioned rooms with a desk, a kettle, a minibar, a safety deposit box, a flat-screen TV, as well as a private bathroom.

-budget ($): Albergo del Senato Boasting a rooftop terrace overlooking the Pantheon dome, the elegant is located in Piazza della Rotonda square in Rome’s historical center.
-Piazza Navona and the Trevi Fountain are both a 5-minute walk away.
-The area is full of restaurants and bars and shops.
+budget ($): Albergo del Senato Boasting a rooftop terrace overlooking the Pantheon dome, the hotel is located in Piazza della Rotonda square, close to the popular sights such as Piazza Navona and the Trevi Fountain, as well as many restaurants and bars and shops.

 Additionally, Piazza di Spagna is home to some stunning statues and sculptures.
 There is an authentic Egyptian ancient Obelisk and a spectacular fountain, Fontana della Barcaccia, sculpted by Gian Lorenzo Bernini.